QR3.7.1 The Curious Case of Quantum Spin

 Does it ‘smell’ the neighboring paths to find out if they have more action?”
 (Feynman et al., 1977), p19-9.

 To say that a photon chooses in advance the path of least action is to get causality backwards.
 That a photon, the simplest of all things, with no known internal mechanism, always finds the fastest path to any destination, for any media combination, any path complexity, any number of alternate paths, and inclusive of relativity, is simply miraculous.
-The law of least action is a physical law that is no less a mystery today than it was centuries ago, but like all physical laws, it has its basis in a quantum law.
+The law of least action is a physical law that is no better understood today than it was centuries ago, but like all physical laws, it has its basis in a quantum law.

 Next